 Who Should Use this Golf Club?

-It’s truly hard to believe that you get so much for your money – a good quality 460CC head in matt black finish, good quality shaft made from graphite and a decent grip to complete the look.
+It’s truly hard to believe that you get so much for your money – a good quality 460CC head in matt black finish, a good quality shaft made from graphite, and a decent grip to complete the look.

 Question: Is this club just a cheap knockoff?

-Answer: This is a common question and one we are very happy to answer.
-Pinemeadow is a legit brand with a very good reputation for making good quality golf clubs at low prices.
+Answer: Pinemeadow is a legit brand with a very good reputation for making good quality golf clubs at low prices.
 Seriously, check out the online reviews from REAL buyers of this golf club.